220705-UTA-NET/CampbellK/project_1/agenda.md

 **Tasks**

-2. Establish routes in ASP.net Application
+3. Create UserInput interface in Console Application
-    - Controllers directory

-        -- Delete a card (DeleteCard)
-        -- Delete all cards (DeleteAllCards)
+    - Display word, have user type the definition, then display correct definition, sentence. allow for early exit
+        ++ For a Review all option. will receive the same list as ledger, just handle it differently

+4. Update API
     - Middleware directory
         ++ What middleware should be added, if any?
+            -+- Will I be adding users?

     - clean up program.cs in API

-3. Create UserInput interface in Console Application
-    - Display word, have user type the definition, then display correct definition, sentence. allow for early exit
-        ++ For a Review all option. will receive the same list as ledger, just handle it differently

 --------------------------------------------------------------------------------